julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 If the clarification of the specifications takes longer than the pessimistic buffer, maybe it's not worth it to clarify and just go with common sense.

-### Real life example of the how bottom up estimation results in amazing achievements
+### Real life example of how bottom up estimation results in amazing achievements

 #### Apollo program